garyexplains/examples/Raspberry Pi Pico/Piccolo_OS/readme.md

 7. Continue executing the next task using its own stack until `piccolo_yield()` is called.
 8. Via an interrupt `piccolo_yield()` will saves the state of the current task onto its PSP and restores the kernel state from the main stack.
 Execution continues in the kernel (i.e. in `piccolo_start()`).
 9. Go to 6.

+## Pre-emptive
+At the moment Piccolo OS is co-operative, in that a task will continue to run until `piccolo_yield()` is called.

+It should be possible to force a context switch using a timer or an interrupt like SysTick which in turns triggers a PendSV.
+However, my attempts to implement this have so far failed.
+I have ported the same code to an STM32 BluePill with a Cortex-M3 and pre-emptive tasking works via SysTick/PendSV.

+My initial thoughts are that once `main()` is running in handler mode then the Pico C/C++ SDK doesn't process interrupts as expected.
+The "traditional" approach is to set the interrupt priorities so that the SysTick has a high priority, however my attempts to do that that have so far been without success.

+More work is needed.

 ## Resources
 https://datasheets.raspberrypi.org/pico/raspberry-pi-pico-c-sdk.pdf